 Amino Acids are the building blocks of protein and are necessary to support muscle growth.
 Amino Acids are usually categorized as essential and nonessential.

-There are eight essential amino acids, but you don’t really have to worry about them too much.
+There are nine essential amino acids, but you don’t really have to worry about them too much.
 Just understand that your body cannot create them and they must be obtained from foods and/or supplementation.
 On the other side, a non-essential amino acid can be produced in the body by re-configuring other amino acids.